vlaurencena/vlaurencena/README.md

 My name is Víctor and after 10 years of working as a journalist/writer, I started to explore web development.

-From a simple curiosity, I went on to formally study HTML, CSS and JavaScript with the goal of landing my first job as a Front-end Developer.
+From a simple curiosity, I went on to formally study HTML, CSS, JavaScript and React with the goal of landing my first job as a Front-end Developer.

 ## Porfolio
 * Ecommerce for Funko Pop collectible toys: [Live version](https://funko-town.herokuapp.com/) | [Repository](https://github.com/vlaurencena/react-app-victor-laurencena)